 Fortunately, tumors are pretty easy to avoid and are typically limited to one or two readily defined areas.
 Surgeon Bernie Siegel made a good point when he wrote to the Massage Therapy Journal to say, “Massage therapy is not contraindicated in cancer patients; massaging a tumor is, but there is a great deal more to a person than their tumor.”

-The final contraindication: when it hurts.
-It's just a fact, some cancer treatments leave you aching.
-Eventually, massage might help you overcome this, but in the first few days following chemo, radiation, or especially surgery, it may hurt too much to be touched.
+The final contraindication: When it hurts.
+Some cancer treatments leave you aching.
+Eventually, massage might help you overcome this, but in the first few days following chemotherapy, radiation, or especially surgery, it may hurt too much to be touched.

 Oncology massage is gaining ground

 At best, massage therapists can provide seriously ill cancer patients with powerful relief and healing.
 At minimum, massage can be an extremely comforting and relaxing therapy for cancer patients.

 Since we’re all individuals, it makes sense that different types and stages of cancer require different treatments.
 And that’s what’s great about massage therapy — it can be individualized for a wide variety of symptoms and complications, meaning this treatment is one of the most promising for helping the greatest number of people.